 The lowest whorls of brace roots penetrate the soil, and have been proposed to uptake water and nutrients.
 We directly measured and yes - brace roots uptake nitrogen!

 Lodging is the term for plant mechanical failure.
 There is stalk lodging (stalk breaking) and root lodging (roots breaking or pulling out of the soil).

 Does lodging actually affect yields?

 Lodging is unpredictable, but when it occurs there are dramatic effects on yield.
-For root lodging, the loss in yield comes from the inability to harvest with a combine.
+For root lodging, the yield losses increase with plant growth stage at lodging.
+These losses are primarily attributed to the inability to harvest with a combine.